1. What is the Multimedia over Coax Alliance (MoCA®) and what is its purpose?

 Accessing and distributing content around the home seamlessly and without interruption can be difficult and unsatisfactory, especially with the growth in devices and applications trying to access the home network.
 High definition video for instance is requires both high performance and high reliability.
 MoCA is the proven industry leader in performance and reliability and was originally designed for the transport of HD content around the home.

-As a result of guaranteed performance and reliability, and the support it provides for wireless networks, MoCA technology will actually lower the cost of managing the entire network, or total cost of ownership.
+As a result of high performance and reliability, and the support it provides for wireless networks, MoCA technology lowers the cost of managing the entire network, or total cost of ownership.
 This important for both operators and consumers as guaranteeing the performance of the network and delivery of content reduces the need to continuously upgrade equipment and eliminates downtime from a non-performing network.

 For consumers, a well-functioning network also eliminates visits to the retail store to return non-working equipment.
 The downtime that accrues from inability to access the Internet or the extra time required to download a movie is also greatly reduced.